jakegiltsoff/sassline/README.md

 ## Responsive Nav

-Viljami Salminen’s [responsive-nav.js](https://github.com/viljamis/responsive-nav.js) plugin is included to provide a mobile-ready navigation to work from.
+Ariel Salminen’s [responsive-nav.js](https://github.com/arielsalminen/responsive-nav.js) plugin is included to provide a mobile-ready navigation to work from.

 ## Browsers